 How to read Word document using C#, VB.NET in WinForms DocIO?

 Syncfusion® Essential® DocIO is a .NET Word library used to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
-Using this library, you can read Word document in C# and VB.NET.
+Using this library, you can read Word documents in C# and VB.NET.

-Steps to read Word document using C#:
+Steps to read a Word document using C#:

 - Create a new C# console application project.